 The diabetic foot is the most common late complication of diabetes.
-It manifests a broad spectrum of symptoms and complications, initiating with loss of sensation in feet, progressive ulceration, gangrene, osteomyelitis, and most feared complication, amputation^{10.} The feet of patients with diabetes are ignored not only by the patients themselves but also by the healthcare providers, leading to amputations and long-term hospitalization11.
-Diabetes mellitus has become an epidemic in Pakistan as the country ranks within the top ten worldwide for having the most diabetic population; being a developing country, this high prevalence of DM, impaired glucose tolerance, and ultimately a high amputation rate and hospitalization duration commences a significant burden on the country's health care system12.
+It manifests a broad spectrum of symptoms and complications, initiating with loss of sensation in feet, progressive ulceration, osteomyelitis, and most gangrene, feared complication, amputation10.
+The feet of patients with diabetes are ignored by the patients and the healthcare providers, leading to amputations and long -term hospitalization.
+Diabetes mellitus has become an epidemic in Pakistan as the country ranks within the top ten worldwide for having the most diabetic population; being a developing country, this high prevalence of DM, impaired glucose tolerance, and ultimately a high amputation rate and hospitalization duration commences a significant burden on the country's health care system

 Our study showed that toe amputation was the most frequent type in patients with long-term diabetes.
 Many previous studies have also supported our results.
-Jain AK et al.13, in their retrospective study on a total of 37 patients, also showed toe amputation to be the most frequent type in 24(64.9%) patients, trans metatarsal amputation (TMA) in 6(16.2%) patients, below the knee amputation(BKA) and above the knee amputation(AKA) in 5(13.5%) and 1(2.5%) patients respectively.
-Another study in Germany by Spoden, M et al.14 evaluated different levels of amputation from 2005 to 2015.
+Jain AK et al. in their retrospective study on a total of 37 patients, also showed toe amputation to be the most frequent type in 24(64.9%) patients, trans metatarsal amputation (TMA) in 6(16.2%) patients, below the knee amputation(BKA) and above the knee amputation(AKA) in 5(13.5%) and 1(2.5%) patients respectively.
+Another study in Germany by Spoden, M et al. evaluated different levels of amputation from 2005 to 2015.
 Decreases were induced by higher amputation levels, whereas the amputation levels of toe/foot ray after standardization still showed a relative increase of + 12.8%.

-Our results showed that increased HbA1c levels were a significant risk factor for amputation in patients.
-Pemayun, T. G et al.15 also showed the same results as our study that high HbA1c levels of >8% (64 mmol/mol) (p=0.002) are seen in the majority of patients undergoing lower extremity amputation due to diabetic foot ulcer.
+Our results showed increased HbA1c levels were a significant risk factor for amputation in patients.
+Pemayun, T. G et al. also showed the same results as our study that high HbA1c levels of >8% (64 mmol/mol) (p=0.002) are seen in the majority of patients undergoing lower extremity amputation due to diabetic foot ulcer.

 Our data showed that around half of the patients (n=186) had greater than two weeks of hospitalization.
-This prolonged duration of hospitalization of such a considerable number of patients with diabetes turns out to be a substantial economic burden on the healthcare budget.
-Labeeq M et al.16, in their retrospective study, showed that the total cost of major amputations in a tertiary care hospital in Faisalabad, Pakistan was PKR 3,384,360 (\$27568.91), and for 22 minor amputations, was PKR 1,032,372 (\$8409.67).
+This prolonged duration of hospitalization of such a considerable number of patients with diabetes is a substantial economic burden on the healthcare budget.
+Labeeq M et al., in their retrospective study, showed that the total cost of major amputations in a tertiary care hospital in Faisalabad, Pakistan was PKR 3,384,360 (\$27568.91), and for 22 minor amputations, was PKR 1,032,372 (\$8409.67).
 IN HIS STUDY, Kerr M et al.17 deduced that the cost of diabetic foot ulcer and amputation treatment in England utilizes 0.8-0.9% annual budget of the National Health Service (NHS).
-Their study also evaluated that the length of stay for patients with diabetes with ulcers was 8.04 days, much longer than for non-ulcer patients with diabetes.
-This concerning our country, which already has a fragile healthcare system, can be devastating as healthcare facilities have to be provided to these patients for much longer.
-Monge L et al.^{18,} in their cohort study of 250,000 patients with diabetes, found that the 5-year incidence of hospitalization in patients of diabetes was 324 × 100,000 with major amputations and $343 \times 100,000$ with minor amputations.
-Concerning our country, which already has a fragile healthcare system, it can be very devastating as healthcare facilities have to be provided to these patients for a much longer duration.
+Their study also evaluated the length of stay for patients with diabetes with ulcers was 8.04 days, much longer than for non-ulcer patients with diabetes.
+This concerning our country, which already has a fragile healthcare system, can be devastating as healthcare facilities must be provided to these patients for much longer.
+Monge L et al. in their cohort study of 250,000 patients with diabetes, found that the 5year incidence of hospitalization in patients of diabetes was $324 \times 100,000$ with major amputations and $343 \times 100,000$ with minor amputations.
+Concerning our country, which already has a fragile healthcare system, it can be very devastating as healthcare facilities have to be provided to these patients for a much longer duration